-The issue germane to academic language I want to address is this: some people have argued that academic varieties of language are functional in the sense that they have evolved in history to do certain intellectual and interactional tasks necessary for an academic domain to make progress (Halliday & Martin 1993).
+tional in the sense that they have evolved in history to do certain intellectual and interactional tasks necessary for an academic domain to make progress (M. A. K. Halliday & Martin, 1993).
 They cannot simply be replaced with less specialized versions of language, any more than a tool purpose-built for a specific job can simply be replaced, without loss, by a more generalized tool.

-Others have argued that such academic varieties of language are forms of "jargon" and complexity invented to exclude, confuse, and frustrate outsiders (non-academics and people outside a given field) and to hide or evade political, cultural, institutional, and social issues in the name of "reason" or "logic" (see Wiley 1996 for discussion).
-In this sense, such forms of language are "ideological" (I am using the word loosely here, see Wiley 1996 for a more explicit discussion).
+Others have argued that such academic varieties of language are forms of "jargon" and complexity invented to exclude, confuse, and frustrate outsiders (non-academics and people outside a given field) and to hide or evade political, cultural, institutional, and social issues in the name of "reason" or "logic" (see Wiley, 1996 for discussion).
+In this sense, such forms of language are "ideological" (in one sense of the word).

-This issue-whether academic varieties of language are functional or ideological (in the informal senses I have given these terms here)-has played a role in education.
-Some educators argue that children need to be introduced in school (for example, in science classrooms) to academic varieties of language early on, because mastery of these representational systems is crucial for true understanding and real participation in areas of science, for instance (Halliday & Martin 1993).
-Others have argued that academic varieties of language simply serve to make the "rich" kids look smarter than the "poor" ones-because they have had more home-based preparation for such varieties (Lee 2002).
+This issue-whether academic varieties of language are functional or ideological-has played a role in education.
+Some educators argue that children need to be introduced in school (for example, in science classrooms) to academic varieties of language early on, because mastery of these representational systems is crucial for true understanding and real participation in areas of science, for instance (M. A. K. Halliday & Martin, 1993).
+Others have argued that academic varieties of language simply serve to make the "rich" kids look smarter than the "poor" ones because they have had more home-based preparation for such varieties (Lee, 2002).
 Such academic varieties of language are barriers to understanding and participation, on this view, and need to be replaced with more democratic forms of language, interaction, and participation.

 The paper will proceed in three parts.
 First I will introduce "Basic Information Structure" as a tool for analysis.
 Second, I will discuss the issue of academic and other specialized forms of language.
-Third, I will use BIS to analyze a specific case in order to illuminate the issue of academic language being "functional" and/or "ideological" (we will see, in fact, that it can be both at the same time), as well as to show one of the uses to which BIS can be put.
+Third, I will use BIS to analyze a specific case in order to illuminate the issue of academic language being "functional" and/or "ideological" (we will see, in fact, that it can be both at the same time).

 Before I start, let me say that I do not separate "critical discourse analysis" from "discourse analysis" proper.
-All language use is political in the sense of expressing (tacitly or overtly) messages about things like status and solidarity and other "social goods" in society.
+All language use is political in the sense of expressing (tacitly or overtly) messages about things like status and solidarity and other "social goods" in society (Milroy, 1980).
 Thus, any form of discourse analysis must pay attention to such issues.
-I have discussed this issue elsewhere (Gee 2003, 2005).
-It will be apparent by the end of this paper that the example I discuss is one where "giving information" and "expressing political, ethical, value-laden messages" go hand-in-hand.
+I have discussed this issue elsewhere (Gee, 2003, 2005).
+It will be apparent by the end of this paper that the example I discuss is one where "giving information" and "expressing political, ethical, valueladen messages" go hand-in-hand.

-The Design of Discourse and "Basic Information Structure"
+2 The Design of Discourse and "Basic Information Structure"